dvangonen/best-node-boilerplate/README.md

 ## Deployment

 To deploy the project, you can use the provided `deploy.sh` script.

-Maybe I will change it to Dockerfile later.
+It is a very simple and easy-to-use approach.
+But maybe I will add a Dockerfile approach soon.

 ### Steps to Deploy
 1. Run the `deploy.sh` script: